acmdas/das_fieldstones/morefieldstones2017.md

 ## Sentimentality
 Tue, 19 Dec 2017

-"Call me a sentimentalist, but I liked the days when FBI agents went undercover as subversives better than today when subversives go undercover as FBI agents."&mdash;<a href="https://spectator.org/fbi-gate-deep-state-in-deep-spit/" rel="noopener" target="_blank">Daniel J. Flynn</a>
+"Call me a sentimentalist, but I liked the days when FBI agents went undercover as subversives better than today when subversives go undercover as FBI agents."&mdash;[Daniel J. Flynn](https://spectator.org/fbi-gate-deep-state-in-deep-spit/)

 ## Clay
 Sat, 23 Dec 2017